 - Drive: 3.5 hours from LA.

-7. Go Offbeat at Salvation Mountain
+8. Go Offbeat at Salvation Mountain

 Smack dab in the middle of the dry California desert – not too far from Anza Borrego, in fact – sits the odd and unique Slab City.
-Slab City is somewhat of an artist’s-haven – a city built on one man’s heartfelt belief in Christianity, personified.

 Salvation Mountain is one of the highlights of this art installation – a colorful, climbable, squatter’s city in the desert.
-Though the founder is no longer living, his creation lives on and draws curious visitors in to explore.
+Though the founder is no longer living, his colorful creation lives on and draws curious visitors in to explore.

 - Entry Fees: None.